 The Botanical Garden

-We were invited by the Space for Life to visit the Botanical Garden, and we were not disappointed!
+We were invited by Space for Life to visit the Botanical Garden, and we were not disappointed!
 There’s a hidden plant paradise hidden in Montreal, and this is where you can find it!
 The Botanical Garden is huge and showcases so many specimens it will make your head turn by traveling so fast all around the world.
 The Butterfly show was on when we went, and we also really enjoyed seeing all of this gorgeous wildlife.

 The Montreal Planetarium